 "You really don't know?"
 Delroy asked quietly.
 "You also wanted me to give up food for twenty-four hours.
 Not just food!
-But also"-he punctuated the phrase with air quotes-"recreational intoxicants."
+But also"-the phrase was punctuated with air quotes-"recreational intoxicants."
 He waggled a finger at the younger man.
 "I was still buzzed enough that it sounded plausible."